Jamienwamah/django-apis/README.md

-This is the successful development of django api, in this development, apis were used to send otp, and also access token was successfully generated for client
+This is the successful development of django api, in this development, apis were used to send otp, and also access token was successfully generated for client.
+Also an api was successfully integrated in the developed api inother to enahnce communication between both apis